AndyObtiva/glimmer-dsl-web/README.md

 --

-NOTE: Glimmer DSL for Web is an Early Alpha project.
+NOTE: Glimmer DSL for Web is a Beta project.
 If you want it developed faster, please [open an issue report](https://github.com/AndyObtiva/glimmer-dsl-web/issues/new).
 I have completed some GitHub project features much faster before due to [issue reports](https://github.com/AndyObtiva/glimmer-dsl-web/issues) and [pull requests](https://github.com/AndyObtiva/glimmer-dsl-web/pulls).
 Please help make better by contributing, adopting for small or low risk projects, and providing feedback.
-It is still an early alpha, so the more feedback and issues you report the better.
+It is still a Beta, so the more feedback and issues you report the better.

 Learn more about the differences between various [Glimmer](https://github.com/AndyObtiva/glimmer) DSLs by looking at: